 Do you have typical days?

 I have no daily routine, but I work a similiar schedule often when shows are opening.
 I will often spend day-times of the last few weeks of a shows rehearsal in the rehearsal room watching how things are developing, and often creating sound in response and adding it into rehearsals.
 The first week of technical rehearsals typically run 10am - 10pm and is where we move the show into the theatre and all the elements together for the first time.
-At some point the show will open, then we have a lot to drink and a chance to recover.
+At some point the show will open, which is when I leave that project and move on to the next one.

 Working in the performing arts is more of a lifestyle than a job - it takes over every aspect of you.
 It is very demanding but can be equally satisfying.
 You have to make it happen yourself, you have to push yourself forward.
 The sooner you step into a theatre the sooner you can start working in it.
 You can learn a lot by watching shows, even if to see how not to do things!

-One strand that is design for musicals, and is a mix of technical skill and project management, though there is very much an art to doing it well.
-You are basically working with two elements: the cast singing onstage, and the musicians playing, often in a pit.
-Your job is to design a sound system that provides the audience with a high level of intelligible sound (across the whole auditorium), to provide the musicians with foldback of the cast, and the cast with foldback of the musicians.
-Sounds easy, but then bear in mind that the band are in a very confined area, the flute mic may only be 1 metre away from the Kick Drum, the mic’s the actors wear usually have to be concealed behind one ear and are omni-directional so you also pick up the band foldback in a reverberant state, the actors move around the stage a lot so system delay time's have to be shifted as they move so the direct sound precedes the amplified sound for imaging purposes.
-Audiences have paid a lot of money for their ticket so they demand cinema quality sound - but it's live!
-Nowadays, sound systems for theatre musicals are more complex than any other sound system you will ever come across- 100+ simultaneous inputs and dozens of outputs are common.
+When you have a band and lots of vocal reinforcement, then there will be a lot of psychological, technical and logistical management of those elements, to get the best performance and sound out of them, in a way that supports the sound design.
+There will be an often large sound system to design that provides the audience with a high level of intelligible sound (across the whole auditorium), to provide the musicians with foldback of the cast, and the cast with foldback of the musicians.
+Sounds easy, but then bear in mind that the band are probably in a very confined area, the flute mic may only be 1 metre away from the Kick Drum, the mic’s the actors wear usually have to be concealed behind one ear and are omni-directional so you also pick up the band foldback in a reverberant state, the actors move around the stage a lot so system delay time's have to be shifted as they move so the direct sound precedes the amplified sound for imaging purposes.
+Sound systems for theatre musicals are more complex than any other sound system you will ever come across- 100+ simultaneous inputs and dozens of outputs are common.

-The other field is design for "straight" theatre (ie non musicals).
-This strand tends to focus around the creation of a soundscape, sound effects and the musical soundtrack for the show, and every show varies in how much or how little sound it needs.
+The creation of a soundscape, sound effects and producing a recorded musical soundtrack for the show, can vary in workload as every show varies in how much, or how little, sound it needs.
 This may simply be providing a few doorbell/telephone ring/dogs bark style effects, or developing long running ambient soundscapes that emotionally develop with the play.
-A lot of time is spent working with computers, creating and montaging sound effects, and then integrating them into the show.
-Of course, sometimes these shows also have music and mic.s etc, so you have to know how to do all the musical theatre stuff as well!!
+A lot of time is spent working with computers, creating and montaging sound effects and abstract sounds, working with a composer to record and produce their music, and then integrating everything into the show.
+Again, this can result in vastly complex sound systems.

 What steps are there on the "career ladder" for a sound designer?

 There is no formalised career ladder because there is no formalised employment process or pay scale.
 Once you've managed to achieve a position of being able to design full-time, there's not very far to go in a conventional sense.
-From then on, it's more about finding the companies, directors, venues that you want to work with.
+From then on, it's more about finding the companies, directors, venues, shows that you want to work with or on.